JakeI158/Destiny2_Weapons/README.md

 The file is named 'guns_v2.csv'

-NOTE: Line 409 id formatted incorrectly in the file preview, this is explained and fixed in the SQL statements.
+NOTE: The last line is formatted incorrectly in the file preview, this is explained and fixed in the SQL statements.

 This SQL project covers the same actions using MS SQL Server (T-SQL) and pgAdmin (PostgreSQL).